 Change of vape juice colour

 Some vaping devices have a clear window that allows you to look directly into the e-liquid tank.
 In this case you can take note of the colour of the vape juice inside.
-Most e-liquids are clear or light yellow in colour, however if a coil is burnt out then you may notice a change in the colour of the e-liquid to a darker orange or brown tinted colour.
+Most e-liquids are clear or light yellow in colour, however if a coil is burnt out then you may notice a change in the colour of the e-liquid to a darker orange or brown tinted colour, particularly if left in the tank over time.
 This is a sign that the burnt coil is interfering with the e-liquid.